 Big Data analytics manage and analyse massive data volumes.
 Another way to characterise Big Data more effectively is to apply the HACE (Huge, Autonomous, Complex, Evolving) approach.

-Big data utilises large and heterogeneous data volumes.
+Big Data artificial intelligence utilises large and heterogeneous data volumes.
 This approach includes independent sources to enable distribution and reorganised controls to explore complex and evolving relationships with the data.

 Big Data incorporates parametric and non-parametric measures, such as diagnosis, demographics, treatment, and disease prevention.
-All these attributes stem from a variety of sources by applying incongruent sampling.
+By applying incongruent sampling, all these attributes stem from various sources.

 This approach produces structured data focusing on genotype, proteomic or clinical scores compared to unstructured data, including clinical notes, medical imaging, prescriptions, lifestyle, environmental and health economics data.